twilio/voice-quickstart-android/README.md

 ### <a name="bullet4"></a>4.
 Create a TwiML application for the Access Token

 Next, we need to create a TwiML application.
 A TwiML application identifies a public URL for retrieving [TwiML call control instructions](https://www.twilio.com/docs/api/twiml).
-When your iOS app makes a call to the Twilio cloud, Twilio will make a webhook request to this URL, your application server will respond with generated TwiML, and Twilio will execute the instructions you’ve provided.
+When your QS app makes a call to the Twilio cloud, Twilio will make a webhook request to this URL, your application server will respond with generated TwiML, and Twilio will execute the instructions you’ve provided.

 Use Twilio CLI to create a TwiML app with the `make-call` endpoint you have just deployed